Luigi Durand de la Penne: Sinking of Valiant

 Of the three teams of frogmen, only de la Penne and Bianchi were captured before the devices exploded.
-The other two teams were able to get the coast, but they were captured the day after in Alexandria.
-As de la Penne refused to inform the ship's captain (Charles Morgan) of the mines, he and his mate were confined in a cell under-deck, actually in a place just above where the mine had been placed.
+The other two teams were able to get to the coast, but they were captured the day after in Alexandria.
+As de la Penne refused to inform the captain of Valiant, Charles Eric Morgan, of the mines, he and his mate were confined in a cell under-deck, actually in a place just above where the mine had been placed.

-A few minutes before the detonation, De la Penne informed Captain Morgan of the imminent explosion, in order to allow the British to evacuate the ship, but continued to refuse to disclose where the mine had been placed.
+A few minutes before the detonation, De la Penne informed Captain Morgan of the imminent explosion, in order to allow him to evacuate the ship, but continued to refuse to disclose where the mine had been placed.
 The two frogmen were immediately sent back to their confinement place.
-Few minutes later, the mine exploded.
+A few minutes later, the mine exploded.
 Although hurt by the explosion, the frogmen reached the deck of Valiant just in time to see the other mines explode under Queen Elizabeth, Sagona and Jervis.

 Although both ships settled on the sea bed, their decks were still clear of the waterline.
-As all six frogmen were eventually captured and both vessels appeared to be operational, the success of the attack in neutralising the British ships became known by the Italian Navy only after some days.

-For this action, de la Penne was awarded the Gold Medal of Military Valour, the Italian highest military decoration awarded for valour "in the face of the enemy" (equivalent to the Victoria Cross).
-In May 1945, at the end of the war, the by-now Admiral Charles Morgan – who had been Valiants captain at the time of the attack in Alexandria – asked if he could himself confer the medal on de la Penne in a ceremony in Taranto; and he did so.
+As all six frogmen were eventually captured and both vessels appeared to be operational, the success of the attack in neutralising the targeted ships became known by the Italian Navy only after some days.
+For this action, de la Penne was awarded the Gold Medal of Military Valour, the Italian military's highest military decoration awarded for valour "in the face of the enemy".
+In May 1945, at the end of the war, Morgan, by now at the rank of admiral, asked if he could himself confer the medal on de la Penne in a ceremony in Taranto; which he did.